Beach nourishment: Costs

-Nourishment is typically a repetitive process, since nourishment mitigates the effects of erosion, but does not remove the causes.
+Nourishment is typically a repetitive process, as nourishment mitigates the effects of erosion, but does not remove the causes.
 A benign environment increases the interval between nourishment projects, reducing costs.
 Conversely, high erosion rates may render nourishment financially impractical.

 In many coastal areas, the economic impacts of a wide beach can be substantial.
 Since 1923, the U.S. has spent $9 billion to rebuild beaches.
 One of the most notable example is the 10 mi–long shoreline fronting Miami Beach, Florida, which was replenished over the period 1976–1981.
-The project cost approximately US$ 86 million and revitalized the area's economy.
+The project cost approximately US$86 million and revitalized the area's economy.
 Prior to nourishment, in many places the beach was too narrow to walk along, especially during high tide.

-In 1998 an overview has been made of all known beach nourishment projects in the USA (418 projects).
-The total volume of all these nourishments was 648 million cubic yards (495 m3) with a total cost of US$ 3387 million (adjusted to price level 1996).
-This is US$ 6.84 per m3.
+In 1998 an overview was made of all known beach nourishment projects in the USA (418 projects).
+The total volume of all these nourishments was 648 million cubic yards (495 m3) with a total cost of US$3387 million (adjusted to price level 1996).
+This is US$6.84 per m3.
 Between 2000 and 2020 the price per m3 has gone up considerably in the USA (see table below), while in Europe the price has gone down.

 Around the North Sea prices are much lower.
 In 2000 an inventory was made by the North Sea Coastal Management Group.

 From the Netherlands more detailed data are available, see below in the section on Dutch case studies.

-The price for nourishments in areas without an available dredging fleet is often in the order of € 20 - € 30 per cubic meter.
+The price for nourishments in areas without an available dredging fleet is often in the order of €20 - €30 per cubic meter.